YIO-Remote/documentation/README.md

 Example config.json file for Homey Integration will be available later.

+### Infrared (IR)
+IR Integration supporting IR code blasting via the YIO Dock.
+The currently supported devices are:
+- [x] Remotes

+Example config.json file for IR Integration will be available later.
 ### openHAB
 Third SmartHome Backend System that is used to develop the YIO Sofware with (currently under initial development).
 The currently supported devices are: